epfl-systemf/Linden/README.md

 The artifact directory is `~/Desktop/artifact`.
 You may want to change the VM's display resolution after starting it (in Ubuntu's settings menu).

+Occasionally, the screen may get stuck when trying to log in (right before or right after).
+If this happens using VirtualBox, press `Host key+F2` then `Host key+F1` if you have not input your password yet, or `Host key+F1` then `Host key+F2` if you did.
+The host key is by default the right Ctrl key.
+Otherwise, you can also gracefully shut down the VM (File -> Close... -> Send the shutdown signal) and start it again.

 We are applying for the Available, Functional and Reusable badges.

 Optionally, as an alternative if you prefer to recreate a fresh environment, we have an automated Packer script to rebuild and reprovision the VM from scratch, making the whole setup automatically reproducible.